Headphones · Side-by-side

 Common questions about this comparison

-1. Which is better overall, the Meze 105 Silva or the OLLO Audio X1?
+1. What's the real-world difference between the Meze 105 Silva and the OLLO Audio X1?

-2. Which is better value, the Meze 105 Silva or the OLLO Audio X1?
+2. Which should you buy, the Meze 105 Silva or the OLLO Audio X1?